boomanaiden154/Notes/Chemistry/2A/prelecture-1-notes.md

       of the inputs.
       * For addition or subtraction, the result has the same number of decimal places as the term with the least number of decimal places.
+        * Need to be pretty careful with these rules, as it isn't just about decimal places (despite how the textbook puts it.
+I think it's easier just to count the number of trailing zeros in each number and then just round off the final result to the max of the zero counts place.
     * Rules for rounding
       * Always complete a series of calculations before figuring out where to round off.